Enjoy sex like you used to

 • Urodynamic testing to measure your ability to store and release urine

-• Anorectal manometry, a noninvasive procedure that which measures the strength of the anus and rectum
+• Anorectal manometry, a noninvasive procedure that measures the strength of the anorectal sphincter, which includes the anus and rectum

 • Electromyography (EMG), which is where electrodes are used to measure muscle response to stimulation

-Your doctor might perform additional tests to confirm your diagnosis or look for other causes of your symptoms.
+Your provider might perform additional tests to confirm your diagnosis or look for other causes of your symptoms.
 These could include:

 • MRI or CT scan of the abdomen and pelvic region

 If necessary, you might be referred to another healthcare professional.
-For example, you may need physiotherapy or physical therapy to improve your muscle tone.
+For example, you may need pelvic floor physical therapy or physiotherapy for ED to address your muscle tone.

-Pelvic floor dysfunction can have a big impact on your quality of life — but fortunately, there are a few different treatments available.
+Pelvic floor dysfunction can greatly affect your quality of life — but fortunately, a few different treatments are available.

 Pelvic Floor Exercises

-Contrary to popular belief, pelvic floor exercises aren’t just for women.
-Many men can also benefit from physical therapy for their pelvic muscles.
+Contrary to popular belief, pelvic floor exercises (Kegels to strengthen muscles or techniques to relax muscles) aren’t just for women.
+Many men can also benefit from pelvic floor physical therapy.

 Also called pelvic floor muscle training, these exercises might help: